Widget

 ## view\.xml

-For the moment given, this file is not fully implemented for Widget plugin, so it is not relevant at all for this plugin type, however it should contain dummy, albeit valid data so the plugin can be deployed, for this reason, you can use this view\.xml file on your Widget plugin development as dummy file:
+At the moment, this file is not fully implemented for widget plugins, so it is not relevant to this plugin type.
+However, it must contain dummy but valid data so the plugin can be deployed.
+For this reason, you can use the following `view.xml` file as a dummy file during widget plugin development:

 ```xml